nlpcloud/nlpcloud-go/README.md

 ### Unit tests

-To run them, you can execute the following.
+To run them, you can execute the following:

 ```bash
 go test ./... -v -count=1 -cover
 ```

 ### Integration tests

-To run them, you can execute the following.
+To run them, you can execute the following:

 ```bash
 API_TOKEN=<you_api_token> go test -tags=integration -v ./internal/integration/...
 ```

-Notice it needs a valid API token that has access to the models and functionalities documented.
+Notice it needs a valid API token that has access to all the NLP Cloud models.